 13.2.1 Mechanisms

-In addition to the requirements specified in BR Section 4.9.7 through 4.9.10, CAs MUST provide up-to-date revocation status information.
-CAs MUST provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MUST be at least 10 years after the expiration of the certificate.
-If a CA issues CRLs, the serial number of a revoked certificate MUST remain on the CRL for at least 10 years after the expiration of the certificate.
+In addition to the requirements specified in BR Section 4.9.7 through 4.9.10 (BR Section 4.9.9 and 4.9.10 are only required if the CA provides OCSP responses), CAs MUST provide up-to-date revocation status information.
+CAs MUST issue CRLs, and the serial number of a revoked certificate MUST remain on the CRL for at least 10 years after the expiration of the certificate.
+CAs MAY provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MAY be at least 10 years after the expiration of the certificate.
 Application Software Suppliers MAY require the CA to support a longer life-time in its contract with the CA. If the CA wishes to stop supporting validation of Code Signing Certificates or Timestamp Certificates prior to the date specified in its Certificate Policy/Certificate Practice Statement, the CA MUST give 90 days’ prior notice to all Application Software Suppliers relying on the root certificate and permit the Application Software Suppliers sufficient time to take appropriate action as determined by the Application Software Supplier.

 If a Code Signing Certificate contains the Lifetime Signing OID, the Code Signature becomes invalid when the Code Signing Certificate expires, even if the Code Signature is timestamped.
 Because the Lifetime Signing OID is intended to be used with test purposes only, a CA MAY cease maintaining revocation information for a Code Signing Certificate with the Lifetime Signing OID after the Code Signing Certificate expires.

-Whenever practical, Platforms should check the revocation status of the Certificates that they rely upon.
-However, this is not always practical, such as when signed Code is loaded earlier in the boot sequence than the network communication stack.

-In the timestamp model, the Platform should check the revocation status at the time the timestamp was applied.
-In addition to checking revocation status, where practical, Platforms should consult blacklists for Suspect Code.

 A Certificate MAY have a one-to-one relationship or one-to-many relationship with the signed Code.
 Regardless, revocation of a Certificate may invalidate the Code Signatures on all signed Code, some of which could be perfectly sound.
 Because of this, the CA MAY specify a revocation date in a CRL or OCSP response to time-bind the set of software affected by the revocation, and software should continue to treat objects containing a timestamp dated before the revocation date as valid.

 Because some Application Software Suppliers utilize non-standard revocation mechanisms, CAs MUST, if requested by the Application Software Supplier and using a method of communication specified by the Application Software Vendor, notify the Application Software Supplier whenever the CA revokes a Code Signing Certificate because (i) the CA mis-issued the Certificate, (ii) the Certificate was used to sign Suspect Code, or (iii) there is a suspected or actual compromise of the Applicant’s or CA’s Private Key.